microsoft/object-basin/README.md

 This library supports various ways to update objects or their contents:
 * appending to the end of a string
 * inserting anywhere in a string
+* removing characters from a string
 * appending to the end of a list
 * inserting anywhere in a list
 * overwriting an item in a list
 * deleting items in a list
 * overwriting an item in an object
-* deleting items in an object

 # Install
 ```bash